joshbailey01/Startup/public/README.md

     JavaScript support for your application's interaction logic Added userInteractions.js for webpoage interaction, interactive buttons, functions for liking and sharing posts

+### Service
+    Create an HTTP service using Node.js and Express

+    Frontend served up using Express static middleware

+    Your frontend calls third party service endpoints

+    Your backend provides service endpoints

+    Your frontend calls your service endpoints